LordPhyre/Quasar-DSC/README.md

 #

 ### What we are currently working on:
-- [ ] Custom Background/Wallpaper // skill & jcjms
+- [ ] Preparing everything for official v1

 ### Features / To-Do List:
-- [ ] Custom Background/Wallpaper
 - [ ] Auto Updates
 - [x] Persistent Color Settings
 - [x] GG Shortcut